flare-foundation/FTSO-Scaling/scripts/rewards/README.md

 - `reward-epoch-info.json` - see above (the only difference is that big numbers are serialized as `"123n"` instead `"123"`)
 - `reward-distribution-data.json`- see above (the only difference is that big numbers are serialized as `"123n"` instead `"123"`)
 - `final-reward-claims.json` - final list of claim
+- `calculation-status.json` - status file about on-going reward calculation.
 - several `*-progress.json` files for intermediate (during calculation) progress monitoring

+In folders `calculations/<rewardEpochId>/<votingRoundId>`
+- `reward-calculation-data.json` - majority of data that is needed as the input into reward claim calculation.
+- `offers.json` - partial offers (usually just one) holding total reward funds for the voting round in FTSO scaling protocol.
+- `fast-updates-offers.json` - partial offers for FTSO fast updates protocol
+- `feed-values.json` - Merkle tree data with proofs for price feeds and random.
+- `claims.json` - detailed reward claims for the voting round.
+Include the claims from both protocols.
+- `aggregated-claims.json` - aggregated partial claims from previous voting rounds and `claims.json`.